dplava/wlu/README.md

 # wlu
-Washington ans Lee repo of QDC metadata for DPLAVA
+Washington and Lee repo of QDC metadata for DPLAVA